-The Irwin ProTouch Coarse Cut is a compact, well-balanced, all-around saw built for speed.
+The IRWIN Coarse Cut ProTouch is a compact, well-balanced, all-around saw built for speed.
 If you're only looking for one handsaw in your toolkit, this is it.
-The Easy Start front teeth on the Irwin ProTouch put it a cut above everything else and earned it our favor overall.
+The Easy Start front teeth on this model put a cut above everything else and earned it our favor overall.
 It's insanely simple to build an initial groove, and once started, you can fluidly transition to full strokes.
 The combination of wood and ergonomically molded rubber in the handle provides the weight and sturdiness you want while still being comfortable to hold over several cuts.
 The tri-ground teeth slice through wood with ease, and the deep gullets in the blade allow sawdust to escape, so it is less likely to bind mid-cut.

 The one drawback of Irwin ProTouch is the placement of the handle.
 It extends slightly past the saw teeth requiring you to stop short of a full push stroke to avoid denting your workpiece.
 For a saw built for speed, it's easy to get into a nice rhythm and end up bashing the handle into a corner.
 That said, the ProTouch is versatile enough to handle almost any project you throw its way, and we think its advantages greatly outweigh this minor drawback.
 Trimming planks, roughing in drywall, or reaching tight cuts that power tools can't are all options with this blade.
 It's one handsaw that you're really going to like using for almost any project.

 The Craftsman 15-Inch is an inexpensive, no-frills handsaw.
 If you'll only use a saw infrequently and want to save a few bucks, this is the saw for you.
 On average, it was the fastest saw we tested, shredding through whatever we put in front of it.
 The cuts aren't the cleanest, but once you get into a speedy groove, you can easily chew through a 2x4.
 The angle of the handle positions your arm naturally for a good cutting angle.
 The handle itself forms nicely to your hand.
-It's not the most ergonomic of the saws we tested, but it's comfortable enough.
-At this price point, the Craftsman is something you don't feel the need to be too careful with if you're a bit rough on tools.
+It's not the most ergonomic of the saw in our review, but it's comfortable enough.
+And at this price point, you don't have to fret if you tend to be rough on your tools.

-One of the first things you notice about it is how light it weighs, and not in a positive way.
-It doesn't have the same heft as a higher-quality saw.
-In our experience, this leads the blade to jump around quite a bit, especially on initial stokes, meaning there's a heightened chance you're going to miss your mark.
-This blade is also unforgiving—if bent left or right by more than two-degrees, the blade will bend, bow, and bind, breaking any rhythm you managed to build.
+Our first impression is that this saw is lightweight — and not in a positive way.
+It just doesn't have the same heft as a higher-quality saw.
+In our experience, this can cause the blade to jump around quite a bit, especially on initial stokes, meaning there's a heightened chance you'll miss your mark.
+This blade is also unforgiving—if bent left or right by more than two degrees, the blade will bend, bow, and bind, breaking any rhythm you managed to build.
 This can be frustrating if you have a lot of sawing to do but is also easy to overlook for the price.
 If you need a saw for regular or detailed work, there are much better, yet pricier, options.
-But, if you need a handsaw to add to your toolkit for occasional use, this Craftsman model fills the need at a friendly price.
+However, if you just need a handsaw for occasional use, this Craftsman model fills the need at a friendly price.

 The Gyokucho 7" Razor Ryoba Saw is a woodworker's handsaw designed to handle detail work and intricate cuts like dovetails.
 Perfectly balanced with a 0.5-mm blade, the Gyokucho is super maneuverable, making it easier to hit cuts at nearly any angle.
 It feels like a natural extension of your arm, switching between crosscuts and rip cuts with a quick flick of the wrist.
 The rubberized handle is a nice touch and ensures a no-slip grip while cutting.
 Compared to other Japanese handsaws that can be rather large, the Gyokucho's small size takes up minimal room on your workbench where space may already be in rare supply.
 Like most Japanese pull saws, it is double-edged, with the teeth for crosscutting (across the grain) on one edge and teeth for rip cuts (along the grain) on the other edge.

-The biggest drawback of the Gyokucho, and all pulls saws, is that they'll always have a higher stroke count due to the blade's nature.
+The biggest drawback of the Gyokucho—and all pull saws—is that they'll always have a higher stroke count due to the blade's nature.
 Pull saws only cut on your pull-stroke, so theoretically, it will take around twice as many strokes as a traditional western saw to make the same cut.
 But what you lose in speed, you make up for in accuracy and cut quality.
 The Gyokucho isn't going to be the only saw in your workshop, but if you plan on doing any fine woodworking, this model is a must-have.

-The blade's angle makes sawing milled lumber more difficult, but the Zubat held up surprisingly well outside of occasionally binding in the softwoods.
-Overall, the cuts are much chewier than you want out of a workshop saw, but we'd attribute this to the difference between live wood and lumber.
-The one significant disadvantage here is the steep price for this specialty tool.
-If you're looking for a blade for your workshop, this is not it.
-But if you're an arborist, trail builder, or looking for an excellent outdoor saw, this model is our first recommendation.
+Although the angle of the blade makes it harder to saw milled lumber, the Zubat held up remarkably well — outside of occasionally binding in softwoods.
+We noticed the cuts are far chewier than what you want out of a workshop saw, but we attribute this to the difference between live wood and lumber.
+The main shortcoming here is the high price.
+This isn't the blade you want for your workshop, but if you're an arborist, trail builder, or searching for a prime outdoor saw, this model is our top recommendation.

 Like the Gyokucho, the Suizan takes more strokes on through-cuts than other saws, but it doesn't feel like more effort.
 It just takes longer to do them.
 And while its long handle provides plenty of room to get a comfortable grip, it can also be cumbersome.
 At 24" in length, this handsaw is a two-thirds handle.
 In the end, the convenient size of the Gyokucho and its no-slip handle were some of the thoughtful features that gave it an edge over the Suizan.
 This isn't the saw you'd choose to take out studs or trim planks for a deck, but it's a strong option for detailed work where precision matters.